Eren Derdiyok: Ankaragücü

+FC Schaffhausen

+On 23 June 2023, FC Schaffhausen presented Derdiyok as their new striker.
+On 3 January 2024, Derdiyok announced his retirement from professional football, after managing only four games in the six months at Schaffhausen.
+However, he will remain at the club, acting as assistant to head coach Christian Wimmer, while pursuing his own coaching license.

 International career

 Derdiyok made his international debut for Switzerland on 6 February 2008, as a second-half substitute against England at Wembley Stadium in London.
 He scored with his first touch of the ball to equalise, but they eventually lost 2–1.
 He was named as part of the Switzerland squad to play at UEFA Euro 2008 and was the youngest player at the tournament at 19 years old.
 He made a big impact at the tournament and became better known because of it.
 He was also in the Switzerland 23-man squad for the 2010 World Cup where he played twice.
 On 26 May 2012, Derdiyok scored his first ever international hat-trick as Switzerland beat Germany to win 5–3 in a friendly at St. Jakob-Park in Basel.

 As a result of his performance in his club career, Derdiyok was not included in the squad for the 2014 FIFA World Cup by manager Ottmar Hitzfeld.

-His performances improved for Kasımpaşa, however, resulting in him being included in the squad for Euro 2016.
+His performances improved for Kasımpaşa, which resulted in him being included in the squad for Euro 2016.